MrDanielHarka/learning/internet.md

     - TRACE: used to retrieve the hops that a request takes to round trip from the server.
 Each intermediate proxy or gateway would inject its IP or DNS name into the Via header field.
 This can be used for diagnostic purposes.
     - OPTIONS: used to retrieve the server capabilities.
 On the client-side, it can be used to modify the request based on what the server can support.

+### TCP vs UDP:

+- TCP is a connection-oriented protocol, whereas UDP is a connectionless protocol.
+- The speed for TCP is slower while the speed of UDP is faster
+- TCP uses handshake protocol like SYN, SYN-ACK, ACK while UDP uses no handshake protocols
+- TCP does error checking and also makes error recovery, on the other hand, UDP performs error checking, but it discards erroneous packets.
+- TCP has acknowledgment segments, but UDP does not have any acknowledgment segment.
+- TCP is heavy-weight, and UDP is lightweight.

 ### Status Codes

+**General**

+HTTP response status codes indicate whether a specific HTTP request has been successfully completed.

+Responses are grouped in five classes:
+- Informational responses (100–199)
+- Successful responses (200–299)
+- Redirects (300–399)
+- Client errors (400–499)
+- Server errors (500–599)

 **1xx: Informational Messages**